isomerpages/gb-assist/_browse-all-licences-ECDA/Early-Childhood-Development-Centre-Licence.md

 <p><strong>Certificate of Statutory Completion (CSC) / Temporary Occupation Permit (TOP)</strong></p>
 <p>Applicants must ensure that the proposed premises for an ECDC is safe for occupancy.
 A CSC or equivalent may only be retrieved by the owner of the property.
 For newly erected buildings, a TOP will suffice for submission but the CSC will need to be submitted as soon as it is obtained.</p>
 <p><strong>Approval for Change of Use</strong></p>
 <p>For HDB and SLA properties, the tenancy agreement signed with HDB or SLA will suffice.
-For privately owned HDB properties, a &ldquo;Change of Trade&rdquo; letter will have to be obtained from HDB.
-For all other types of properties, the &ldquo;Change of Use&rdquo; or &ldquo;Grant of Written Permission&rdquo; will have to be obtained from URA.</p>
+For privately owned HDB properties, a "Change of Trade" letter will have to be obtained from HDB.
+For all other types of properties, the "Change of Use" or "Grant of Written Permission" will have to be obtained from URA.</p>
 <p><strong>Floor Plan</strong></p>
 <p>The layout of the drawn-to-scale floor plan must match the actual physical premises.
 Floor plans must be QP-certified and accompanied by a breakdown of the floor areas.</p>
 <p><strong>Declaration of Offences or Warnings</strong></p>
 <p>Declaration of Offences or Warnings</p>
 <p><strong>Declaration of Financial Capacity</strong></p>
 <p>Declaration of Financial Capacity</p>
-<p><strong>Parents&rsquo; Handbook</strong></p>
+<p><strong>Parents' Handbook</strong></p>
-<p>Parents&rsquo; Handbook</p>
+<p>Parents' Handbook</p>

 ### Requirements